Mental Health Resources

 3.5 hours (Virtual-Zoom)

-Learning objectives: Describe current research on anxiety in youth, identify at least 3 supportive strategies to reduce anxious symptoms in the home and/or school setting, summarize understanding of differential diagnoses and co-occurring issues and challenges in youth presenting with anxiety symptoms and describe at least 1-2 self-care strategies to aid in reducing burn-out for caregivers and professionals.
+Learning objectives: Describe current research on anxiety in youth, identify at least three supportive strategies to reduce anxious symptoms in the home and/or school setting, summarize understanding of differential diagnoses and co-occurring issues and challenges in youth presenting with anxiety symptoms, and describe at least 1-2 self-care strategies to aid in reducing burnout for caregivers and professionals.

 3 hours (Virtual-Zoom)

-Learning objectives: Describe the current research on suicidality, recognize the signs and symptoms of depression and risk factors for suicidality, define the steps to assess risk of harm and identify appropriate levels of treatment, describe at least 3 interventions for children/adolescents with suicidal ideation and summarize trauma informed strategies to build a culture of support.
+Learning objectives: Describe the current research on suicidality, recognize the signs and symptoms of depression and risk factors for suicidality, define the steps to assess risk of harm and identify appropriate levels of treatment, describe at least three interventions for children/adolescents with suicidal ideation, and summarize trauma-informed strategies to build a culture of support.

 3.5 hours (Virtual-Zoom)

-Learning objectives: Identify at least 3 reasons children and youth might use substances, describe at least 3 interventions for children / adolescents experiencing substance use and explore the various perspectives to build a supportive culture for students and families experiencing substance use.
+Learning objectives: Identify at least three reasons children and youth might use substances, describe at least three interventions for children/adolescents experiencing substance use, and explore the various perspectives to build a supportive culture for students and families experiencing substance use.

-Learning objectives include: Gaining an understanding of what autism is and who the diagnosis impacts; identify and describe definitions and terminology associated with Autism Spectrum Disorder; gain understanding of Autism Spectrum Disorder diagnostic criteria; identify characteristics associated with Autism Spectrum Disorder; identify presentation of symptoms across settings and to define Neurodiversity and understand the Neuro-affirming lens.
+Learning objectives include: Gaining an understanding of what autism is and who the diagnosis impacts; identifying and describing definitions and terminology associated with Autism Spectrum Disorder; gaining an understanding of Autism Spectrum Disorder diagnostic criteria; identifying characteristics associated with Autism Spectrum Disorder; identifying presentation of symptoms across settings and defining Neurodiversity; and understanding the Neuro-affirming lens.

-Learning objectives: identifying the different types of anxiety experienced and how it presents in children and teens; identify at least 3 ways media contributes to anxiety; and describe at least 3 coping strategies parents and professionals can use to help reduce anxiety in children and teens.
+Learning objectives: identifying the different types of anxiety experienced and how it presents in children and teens; identifying at least three ways media contributes to anxiety; and describing at least three coping strategies parents and professionals can use to help reduce anxiety in children and teens.
 The target audience for this presentation is mental health professionals.

-Learning objectives: gaining knowledge about ACES and how it affects people in diverse populations; identify two ways to practice resiliency in everyday life.
+Learning objectives: gaining knowledge about ACES and how it affects people in diverse populations; identifying two ways to practice resiliency in everyday life.
 The target audience for this presentation is mental health professionals.

 4 hours (Virtual - Zoom)

-Learning objectives: recognizing how developments in social media are affecting youth; identify ways to support and build resiliency in the LGBTQ+ population; identify the importance of how effective communication between adults and youth help prevent early childhood abuse; and describe ways to identify and respond to youth at risk of sexual exploitation.
+Learning objectives: recognizing how developments in social media are affecting youth; identifying ways to support and build resiliency in the LGBTQ+ population; identifying the importance of how effective communication between adults and youth helps prevent early childhood abuse; and describing ways to identify and respond to youth at risk of sexual exploitation.
 The target audience for this presentation is mental health professionals.

-Learning objectives: being able to identify specific risk behaviors of Commercially Sexually Exploited Youth (CSEY); learners will review the State’s comprehensive holistic public health approach to address CSEY; learners will identify specific stakeholders involved in a multi-disciplinary approach to coordinated care for victims of CSEY in Denton County; learners will describe the specialized role of CSEY Advocates; learners will be identify specific further opportunities for training and engagement as well as reporting mechanisms for suspected CSEY.
+Learning objectives: being able to identify specific risk behaviors of Commercially sexually exploited youth (CSEY); learners will review the State’s comprehensive, holistic public health approach to address CSEY; learners will identify specific stakeholders involved in a multi-disciplinary approach to coordinated care for victims of CSEY in Denton County; learners will describe the specialized role of CSEY Advocates; learners will identify specific further opportunities for training and engagement, as well as reporting mechanisms for suspected CSEY.
 The target audience for this presentation is mental health professionals.

-Learning objectives: recognizing the different types of bullying experienced by children and teens; explore the perspectives of schools and community organizations as they work to address bullying; describe at least 3 strategies parents and professionals can use to promote empathy and compassion in youth; and improve services for children and families through collaboration and resource sharing amongst professionals, families, and the community.
+Learning objectives: recognizing the different types of bullying experienced by children and teens; exploring the perspectives of schools and community organizations as they work to address bullying; describing at least three strategies parents and professionals can use to promote empathy and compassion in youth; and improving services for children and families through collaboration and resource sharing amongst professionals, families, and the community.
 The target audience for this presentation is mental health professionals.

 3 hours( Virtual-Zoom)

-Learning objectives include: recognize at least 3 ways a co-occurrence of mental health illness and a substance use disorder can impact the type of interventions provided to children and families; and describe at least 3 strategies parents & professionals can use to help children who have parents with a substance use disorder.
+Learning objectives include: recognize at least three ways a co-occurrence of mental health illness and a substance use disorder can impact the type of interventions provided to children and families; and describe at least three strategies parents & professionals can use to help children who have parents with a substance use disorder.
 Target audience: professionals

 Learning objectives: exploring the intersectionality of technology and pop culture influences on depression, self-harm, and suicide in youth; describe the effects of technology and social media on children and teens' brain, social, and emotional development based on current research; discuss the stressors and challenges today's youth experience from the perspectives of local teens; and describe three strategies to develop positive coping skills to build social and emotional capacity in youth.
 The target audience for this presentation is mental health professionals.

-Learning objectives: recognizing how the power of relationship building can help families with traumatic experiences; describe at least 3 strategies parents and professionals can use to improve self-regulation and promote resiliency; recognize the impact of COVID-19 within the family system.
+Learning objectives: recognizing how the power of relationship building can help families with traumatic experiences; describing at least three strategies parents and professionals can use to improve self-regulation and promote resiliency; recognizing the impact of COVID-19 within the family system.
 The target audience for this presentation is mental health professionals.

-Learning objectives: summarizing the value of collaboration when addressing children’s mental health needs as a community; identify behavioral health needs at Juvenile Probation and programs available to Denton County youth; explain at least two wellness strategies mental health providers can employ to practice self-care.
+Learning objectives: summarizing the value of collaboration when addressing children’s mental health needs as a community; identifying behavioral health needs at Juvenile Probation and programs available to Denton County youth; explaining at least two wellness strategies mental health providers can employ to practice self-care.
 The target audience for this presentation is mental health professionals.

-Learning objectives: identifying what is meant when the term neurodivergence is used; describe how to use de-escalation tools with neurodivergent populations; recognize the connection between mental health and physical health.
+Learning objectives: identifying what is meant when the term neurodivergence is used; describing how to use de-escalation tools with neurodivergent populations; recognizing the connection between mental health and physical health.
 The target audience for this presentation is mental health professionals.

 Behavior and emotion resources